 The Stockholm Dialogue was the second keystone dialogue.
 This Stockholm Resilience Centre event was funded by the Walton Family Foundation, the David and Lucile Packard Foundation, and the Gordon and Betty Moore Foundation.
 HRH Crown Princess Victoria of Sweden and Deputy Prime Minister Isabella Lövin participated actively in the dialogue which was hosted at the Royal Swedish Academy of Sciences in Stockholm.
 The second keystone dialogue was supported by two background briefs, providing additional scientific material to support the initiative and the move towards more operational targets.

 Follow up meeting

-A follow-up meeting will take place in Stockholm, Sweden in 2017.
+A follow-up meeting will take place in 2018 (tentatively in May and in Tokyo, Japan).
 The ambition is that the joint effort and leadership by these keystone actors will influence the industry sector as a whole and shape future policies related to more sustainable seafood production.